Dholydai/writerz-with-an-attitude/README.md

 The typewriter keyboard is injurious, as evidenced by the long history of 'typists' developing carpal tunnel syndrome, including myself.

 I designed the Dvorak 2025 to place the keys where the fingers of my two hands expect them to be.
-No more pain, writing is fun now.
+No more pain, writing is fun again.

 The Post-Mechanical variants establish a 'Nuevo Universal Keyboard' standard.
 These human-factored designs will fit in currently produced laptop
 PC cases.
 The forty-eight character keys make the keyboards ISO compliant, compatable with European languages.

+<img src="Images/NoteBk6U.jpg" width="650" />

-I have created ISO compliant firmware, and designed Windows drivers for five European languages.
+I have created ISO compliant firmware, and designed Windows drivers for five European languages' so far..
 Work on Lixux keyd configurations will begin.
-Apple keyboad drivers are not in my wheelhouse.
+Apple keyboard drivers are not in my wheelhouse.
 Collaboration from those who can write Apple drivers is expected.

-<img src="Images/NoteBk6U.jpg" width="650" />

 Single-hand writers should have use of modern writing instruments.
 After World War 2 ended, LCDR Dvorak designed two practical single-hand letter schemes for the typewriter that enabled disabled veterans to type comfortably.